openedx/open-edx-proposals/oeps/best-practices/oep-0017-bp-feature-toggles.rst

 Non-Django Applications
 =======================

-edX applications that are not written in Django (for examply Ruby on Rails or Drupal applications) are currently considered technical debt.
+edX applications that are not written in Django (for example Ruby on Rails or Drupal applications) are currently considered technical debt.
 There is expectation they will eventually be rewritten or migrated.
 If in the meantime they need to use feature toggles, they cannot use Django-based edx-toggles_ and should therefore have their own application-specific feature toggle best practices document that applies to their own application.

 Reference Implementation
 ************************